ChristophSchmidl/books/README.md

 	* 464 pages
 	* Interesting -> "APPENDIX A - HOW TO CONTINUE YOUR BUSINESS STUDIES"
 	* Interesting and print? -> "APPENDIX B - FORTY-NINE QUESTIONS TO IMPROVE YOUR RESULTS"
+- [x] The 4-Hour Workweek by **Timothy Ferriss**
+	* 416 pages
+- [x] Profit First - Transform Your Business from a Cash-Eating Monster to a Money-Making Machine by **Mike Michalowicz**
+	* 194 pages
+- [ ] The Pumpkin Plan: A Simple Strategy to Grow a Remarkable Business in Any Field by **Mike Michalowicz**
+- [ ] The Toilet Paper Entrepreneur: The tell-it-like-it-is guide to cleaning up in business, even if you are at the end of your roll. by **Mike Michalowicz**
 - [ ] The Ten-Day MBA: A Step-by-Step Guide to Mastering the Skills Taught In America's Top Business Schools by **Steven Silbiger**
 - [ ] The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses by **Eric Ries**
+- [ ] Zero to One: Notes on Start Ups, or How to Build the Future by **Blake Masters and Peter Thiel**
+- [ ] The Remarkable Effect: The Essential Book for Tech-Entrepreneurs-on-a-Mission by **Ton Dobbe**

 ## Novels